 Residence permit, Schengen visa, and mobility notification

-You will need to apply for a residence permit if you are a non-EU/EEA national and have been accepted to one of our on-site degree programmes.
-Students following a virtual programme are not eligible for a residence permit.
-The Schengen visa is applied for when stays at Haaga-Helia are less than 3 months and the applicant is not already a holder of a study residence permit in another EU/EEA country.
+If you are a non-EU/EEA national and have been accepted into one of our on-site degree programmes, you will need to apply for a residence permit.
+Students enrolled in virtual programmes are not eligible for a residence permit.
+A Schengen visa is required for stays at Haaga-Helia of less than 3 months if the applicant does not already hold a study residence permit in another EU/EEA country.
 Holders of a study residence permit in another EU/EEA country may submit a mobility notification.

 Visit the page linked in the button below to learn more about your steps depending on your personal situation.